 - Facebook lives can also be conducted inside your groups.
 Bovanti Cosmetics hosts weekly live tutorials each Friday with a different theme each time, demonstrating how to use their products while interacting and responding to their followers in real-time.

 - Not sure what to say?
-Try a Q&A on a relevant general topic.
-For example, if you’re an eco-friendly brand, try hosting or joining a chat about sustainable shopping.
+Think of an FAQ about a specific topic.
+For example, if you’re an eco-friendly brand, you could share best practices for shopping for sustainable brands or easy tips to live a more sustainable lifestyle.
 If you’re a haircare brand, consider talking about healthy hair tips.

 - Is your brand new on the market?
-You can use Clubhouse to address any consumer objections or help overcome a learning curve.
+You can use podcasts to address any consumer objections or help overcome a learning curve.
+Podcasts can also be a platform where you announce company news.

 The more frequently you offer these, the more your audience will see you as a trustworthy and helpful resource, and, eventually, a thought leader in the industry.
 Another benefit of bringing on experts is that you’re able to borrow their audiences if they share about the workshop to their email lists, expediting your audience growth.